 It is an easy plant to pull out of the ground, not requiring any tools to dig it out, and the park has many of its tracks lined with these pesky plants.

-Forget-Me-Not
+Forget-Me-Not (Myosotis arvensis)

-Flickweed
+Flickweed (Cardamine hirsuta)

 This plant propagates itself by flicking the ripe seeds when the plant is touched.

-Aluminium plant (Lamium sp.)
+Aluminium plant (Lamium argentatum)

 Also known as Dead Nettle, this plant is populating an area close to Wattle Creek off Wishing Well Track.

-Sycamore Maple
+Sycamore Maple (Acer pseudoplatanus)

 This deciduous tree spreads its seed in propellor-type capsules.
 Consequently it is prolific in the park, making it an ongoing task for our group to keep up with.
 The mature trees are managed with the help of contractors paid for by grants that the Friends have applied for over the years.